CiscoISE/terraform-provider-ciscoise/docs/resources/external_radius_server.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on ExternalRADIUSServer.
-  This resource allows the client to update an external RADIUS server.
-    This resource deletes an external RADIUS server.
-    This resource creates an external RADIUS server.
+  This resource allows the client to update an external RADIUS server.This resource deletes an external RADIUS server.This resource creates an external RADIUS server.
 ---

 # ciscoise_external_radius_server (Resource)

 It manages create, read, update and delete operations on ExternalRADIUSServer.

-  This resource allows the client to update an external RADIUS server.
+  - This resource allows the client to update an external RADIUS server.
-  This resource deletes an external RADIUS server.
+  - This resource deletes an external RADIUS server.
-  This resource creates an external RADIUS server.
+  - This resource creates an external RADIUS server.

 ## Example Usage